 Local testing checklist

-1. Start Vault API/UI and lender backend/frontend.
+1. Start Vault API and Vault UI, plus the lender backend and frontend.

 Demo environment variables